Kronecker-structured Sparse Vector Recovery with Application to IRS-MIMO Channel Estimation: Introduction

 \section{Introduction}

-Compressed sensing has been extensively applied in diverse domains, including data compression and sparse recovery \cite{rani2018systematic}.
-Its success stems from the inherent redundancies of many real-world signals.
-With suitable bases, most information in such signals can be captured by a relatively small subset of bases and hence can be \emph{sparsely} expressed over these bases \cite{kreutz2024dictionaries}.
-Further, compressed sensing is a powerful tool for estimating the unknown parameters of non-linear functions by exploiting sparsity using the basis expansion model (BEM) \cite{hastie2009elements}.
-Specifically, BEM expresses the parametric non-linear function as the product of a \emph{known overcomplete dictionary} of the basis functions and a \emph{unknown sparse coefficient vector}.
-Here, the basis functions of the non-linear function are obtained by sampling the unknown parameter over its range.
-As only a few functions corresponding to the ground truth are activated, the coefficient vector is sparse and can be recovered by solving the linear system using compressed sensing techniques.
+Compressed sensing (CS) has been extensively applied in diverse domains and its success stems from the inherent redundancies of many real-world signals.
+With suitable bases, many signals can be represented by a small subset of bases and thus be \emph{sparsely} expressed \cite{kreutz2024dictionaries}.
+Further, CS is a powerful tool for estimating the unknown parameters of non-linear functions by exploiting sparsity using the basis expansion model (BEM) \cite{hastie2009elements}.
+Specifically, BEM expresses the parametric non-linear function as the product of a \emph{known overcomplete dictionary} of the basis functions and an \emph{unknown sparse coefficient vector}.
+Here, the basis functions are obtained by sampling the unknown parameter over its range.
+As only a few functions corresponding to the truth are activated, the coefficient vector is sparse and can be recovered by the CS techniques.
+We aim to study the sparse recovery problems arising in the context of BEM, applied to the intelligent reflecting surfaces (IRS)-aided wireless communication system for channel estimation.

-Besides, BEM can exhibit more structures than simple sparsity, e.g., Kronecker-structured dictionary and Kronecker-structured support of the sparse vector, arising from image processing \cite{zhao2019exploiting,yang2015compressive} or wireless communications \cite{araujo2019tensor,chang2021sparse,xu2022sparse,he2022structure}.
-In general, such a problem takes the following canonical form,
+Beyond the standard CS framework, BEM can exhibit additional structure, such as Kronecker-structured dictionary and Kronecker-structured support of the sparse vector, arising from image processing \cite{zhao2019exploiting} or wireless communications \cite{chang2021sparse,xu2022sparse,he2022structure}.
+This problem generally takes the following canonical~form,

 where $\bm y \in \mathbb{C}^{\bar{M} \times 1}$ is the noisy measurement, $\bm H \in \mathbb{C}^{\bar{M} \times \bar{N}}$ is the dictionary with $\bar{M} < \bar{N}$, $\bm x \in \mathbb{C}^{\bar{N} \times 1}$ is the unknown sparse coefficient vector, and $\bm n$ is the measurement noise.
-The Kronecker-structured dictionary can be represented as
+The Kronecker-structured dictionary \cite{chang2021sparse,xu2022sparse,he2022structure,zhao2019exploiting,caiafa2013computing,duarte2011kronecker} can be represented as